huntabyte/unetlab.github.io/_posts/2015-08-28-installing-unetlab-on-a-physical-server.md

 [...]
 ~~~

-## IMPORTANT
+## IMPORTANT!

 #### Once you done, Ubuntu will boot default kernel and it must be changed to unetlab one for the proper work.
 Bellow is one of the ways to fix that.

 ### Do it on your own risk, UNetLab team is not responsible if you break anything and don't know how to fix.